tobie/pr-preview/README.md

 #### `post_processing.name`

 Lets you choose the post-processor.
-Currently, the only supported one is "emu-algify".
+Currently, the only supported ones are "emu-algify" and "webidl-grammar".

 #### `post_processing.options` (optional)